Catholic Charities Careers

 KNOWLEDGE, SKILLS & ABILITIES:

-Health: New hire TB screen.
-Other public health screenings or immunizations as indicated by the program.
+• Health: Annual TB screen and other public health screenings as indicated by the program

 Job Type: Full-time